4.8 1700+ Google Reviews

-Asbestos was used in thousands of products before it was known to be a hazardous material.
-In fact, according to the Scientific American, the first known written reference about asbestos was around 300 BC.
-Theoprhastus, an ancient scientist, wrote about a rock that looked like rotted wood.
-He explained that it could be burned and not be harmed.
-During that time, asbestos was woven into cloth that could be burned for cleaning and whitening.
+American manufacturers used asbestos in thousands of products before the EPA banned it in most products.
+Plus, according to the Scientific American, the first known written reference about asbestos was around 300 BC.
+Indeed, Theophrastus, an ancient scientist, wrote about a rock that looked like rotted wood.
+He explained that it could be burned without harm.
+During that time, ancient tailors wove asbestos fibers into cloth so they could whiten it with fire.

-Con artists would even sell asbestos crosses and robes as relics of Jesus Christ.
+Unfortunately, con artists would even sell asbestos crosses and robes as relics of Jesus Christ.
 They would set the “relics” on fire to “prove” to their authenticity.
-Their gullible audience paid top dollar for these relics.
+Luckily for them, their gullible audience paid top dollar for these relics.

 It wasn’t until the 1860’s when asbestos finally made it into building products.
 Its fire protection qualities made it a great material for roofs.
 During this era, house fires were common and spread quickly from house to house.
 After that, the construction industry used many asbestos containing materials into the building process.